Find Affordable College Courses

 Read More…

 With a ranking of #9, Eastern Michigan University did quite well on this year’s best schools for fine and studio arts students.
-Located in the suburb of Ypsilanti, Eastern Michigan is a public school with a fairly large student population.
+Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a fairly large student population.

 On average, Fine Arts graduates from Eastern Michigan take out $30,500 in student loans while working on their degree.
 The average monthly payment of a loan this size is about $145, assuming that the borrower is on a 10-year repayment plan.